Home - The Weber Q1200 vs Q2200 vs Q3200 Comparison in 2023

 The Weber 1200 portable gas grill is a no-frills, top-quality tailgate grill that comes at the price of only 200 dollars.
 In the realm of affordable Weber grills, the Q1200 has you covered with folding side tables, a sturdy glass-reinforced nylon frame, and instant ignition, all at a reasonable price.

-All you need are disposable liquid propane cylinders and you’ll be ready to heat up four steaks worth of cooking space for a meal anywhere you go.
+All you need are disposable liquid propane cylinders and you’ll be ready to heat four steaks worth of cooking space for a meal anywhere you go.

 The Q1200 is the perfect companion for frequent travelers and individuals with small families or tight-knit social circles.
 While it isn’t as powerful or as spacious as the other grills on this list, it’s sturdy, cooks beautifully, and is so easy to set up that you wouldn’t need to know a thing about grills to turn it on.